autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/topic-message-handling/02-supp-wait_set.md

 ### 3. Verify WaitSet result

 The data structure of the test result returned from the `rclcpp::WaitSet` is nested.
-You can find `WaitSet` result by the following 2 steps;
+You can find the `WaitSet` result by the following 2 steps;

 1. Verify if any trigger has been invoked
 2. Verify if a specified trigger has been invoked